top of page

 4 Free and Easy Tips to Feeding Your Gut Bugs

-If you're reading this article you've most likely already heard that it's beneficial to have a healthy gut and to do so you must house beneficial gut bacteria.
-So how can we do this without dropping cash on superfoods and supplements to heal the gut and promoting the growth of healthy gut bugs?
+If you're reading this article you've most likely already heard that it's beneficial to have a healthy gut and to do so you must house beneficial gut microbes.
+So how can we do this without dropping cash on superfoods and supplements to heal the gut and instead promote the growth of healthy gut bugs with regular fresh food?
 Here are a few simple tips to steering your inner microbes toward a healthy balance.

 1. Eat a variety of plant fibres